-Food additive and GRAS regulations and are generally recognized as safe when used in accordance with good manufacturing practices.
+Parts 170-186 Food additive and GRAS regulations and are generally recognized as safe when used in accordance with good manufacturing practices.

-The Health Authority may approve an exemption to 3-201.1 (C)(1) if, based on annual lab testing for aw, pH, or a challenge study, the food is proven to be non-TCS and is sold only at retail with no distribution to other entities.
+The Health Authority may approve an exemption to 3-502.1 (C)(1) or (C)(2) if, based on annual lab testing for aw, pH, or a challenge study, the food is proven to be non-TCS and is sold only at retail with no distribution to other entities.
 Examples include but are not limited to salsa, sushi rice, masa dough, hot brine pickling, and vegetable kimchi.

-- (D) Packaging TCS food using a reduced oxygen packaging method, except where a waiver is not required when the growth of and toxin formation by Clostridium botulinum and the growth of Listeria monocytogenes are controlled as specified in Sectionunder § 3-502.12 of this Chapter.2. - (E) Operating a molluscan shellstock life-support system display tank used to store or display shellstock that are offered for human consumption. - (F) Custom processing animals that are for personal use as food and not not sold, offered or displayed for sale, or service in a food establishment, and - (B) Preparing FOOD by another method that is determined by the HEALTH AUTHORITY to require a WAIVER.

-(G) Sprouting of seeds or beans. - (C) Existing facilities currently utilizing any method as specified in A Lof this Section shall submit the required WAIVER, HACCP PLAN, all supporting information and pay applicable fees to the HEALTH AUTHORITY within two years of approval of these Regulations.

-3-502.13-502.2 3-502.12 Reduced Oxygen Packaging Without a Waiver, Criteria

-- (A) Except for a food establishment, that obtains a waiver as specified in Section under § 3-502.11 of this Chapter 1, a food establishment that packages PHF (TCS) food using a reduced oxygen packaging method shallmust control the growth and toxin formation of Clostridium botulinum and the growth of Listeria monocytogenes, by: - (B) Except as specified under ¶ (F) of this section, a food establishment that packages PHF (TCS) food using a reduced oxygen packaging method shall havemust implement a HACCP plan that contains the information specified in Chapter under ¶¶ 8-201.4-101.14 (C), (D), and Chapter 4-101.15 of these Regulations(E) and that: - (1) Identifies the food to be packaged{-L} - (2) Except as specified under ¶¶ (C)-(E) of this section, requires that the packaged food must be maintained at 41 °F±2° (5 °C) or below and shall-meet at least one of the following criteria: - (a) Has an a_w of 0.91 or less-1 - (b) Has a pH of 4.6 or below.less, - (c) Is a meat or poultry product, cured at a food processing ESTABLISHMENTplant regulated by the USDA using substances specified in 9 CFR 424.21, Use of Food Ingredients and Sources of Radiation, and is received in an intact package, or - (a)--Is a food with a high level of competing organisms including but not limited to such as raw - (d) MEAT or meat, raw poultry, or raw vegetables, - (3) Describes how the package shallmust be prominently and conspicuously labeled on the principal display panel in bold type, on a contrasting background, with instructions to: - (a) Maintain the food at 41 °F±2° (5 °C) or below-, and
+- (D) Packaging TCS food using a reduced oxygen packaging method, except where a waiver is not required when the growth of and toxin formation by Clostridium botulinum and the growth of Listeria monocytogenes are controlled as specified in Section under § 3-502.12 of this Chapter.2, - (E) Operating a molluscan shellstock life-support system display tank used to store or display shellstock that are offered for human consumption. - (F) Custom processing animals that are for personal use as food and notare not sold, offered or displayed for sale, or service in a food establishment, and - (B) Preparing FOOD by another method that is determined by the HEALTH AUTHORITY to require a WAIVER. - (G) Sprouting of seeds or beans. - (C) Existing facilities currently utilizing any method as specified in A-I of this Section shall submit the required-WAIVER, HACCP PLAN, all supporting information and pay applicable fees to the HEALTH AUTHORITY within two years of approval of these Regulations. - 3-502.12 Reduced Oxygen Packaging Without a Waiver, Criteria - (A) Except for a food establishment, that obtains a waiver as specified in Section under § 3-502.11 of this Chapter1, a food establishment that packages PHF (TCS) food using a reduced oxygen packaging method shallmust control the growth and toxin formation of Clostridium botulinum and the growth of Listeria monocytogenes, by; - (B) Except as specified under ¶ (F) of this section, a food establishment that packages PHF (TCS) food using a reduced oxygen packaging method shall havemust implement a HACCP plan that contains the information specified in Chapter under ¶¶ 8-201.4-101.14 (C), (D), and Chapter 4-101.15 of these Regulations(E) and that: - (1) Identifies the food to be packaged.